AntczakEI/stellarliftapp/_posts/2026-03-05-muay-thai-strength-training-program-2-days-week.md

 ## Sources and further reading

-The evidence used to update this program was checked against current research on resistance training, combat-sport athletes, concurrent training, proximity to failure, and fatigue.
+The recommendations in this program are informed by research on resistance training, combat-sport athletes, concurrent training, proximity to failure, and fatigue.

 * Currier BS, D'Souza AC, Fiatarone Singh MA et al. **American College of Sports Medicine Position Stand.
 Resistance Training Prescription for Muscle Function, Hypertrophy, and Physical Performance in Healthy Adults: An Overview of Reviews.** Medicine & Science in Sports & Exercise.
 2026;58(4):851–872.
 PMID: 41843416.
 DOI: 10.1249/MSS.0000000000003897.